• Skip to primary navigation

 My husband, Matt, often tells me that in high school he would tell his mom, "one day I am going to marry a Mexican woman who can cook green chile."
 Little did he know that his dream would come true!

 Growing up in a Mexican household, roasted green chiles were a key ingredient in many of our recipes.
-To Matt's great joy, my parents passed down these recipes to me, such Chile Verde con Queso, cheese and green chile tamales, and today's pork green chile recipe.
+To Matt's great joy, my parents passed down these recipes to me, such Chile Verde con Queso, Green Chile Picadillo, Green Chile and Cheese Tamales, and today's pork green chile recipe.

 With its hearty broth, tender pork, and a touch of heat, this green chile stew is one of my husband's favorite dishes and a comfort food that I know you will also love.